MTahaNadeem/HackathonAliBaba/README.md

 Repository: https://github.com/syed-haseeb-badshah/AliBabaHackathon

 Official data and resource URLs are stored in `lib/catalogue.ts`.
 There is no live vacancy integration; example role briefs are never presented as real hiring opportunities.
-Admission and employment decisions remain with the institutions and employers.
+Admission and employment decisions remain with the institutions and employers